Devanshi-Vadiya/CERS-SU/README.md

 - **Mute / Unmute** audio control
 - Review mode with **Save or Discard** before uploading
 - Evidence stored as a Blob URL and attached to the Firestore emergency document
-- Hospitals can view evidence in a **full-screen video modal** with metadata overlay
+- Hospitals and insurance providers can view evidence in a **full-screen video modal** with metadata overlay

 ---